SAIS-S2S-Technology/Roadmap/Roadmap.md

 ## Why we seek partnerships

-Our mission is to solve core challenges at the conjecture of technology and global policy.
+Our mission is to solve core challenges at the intersection of technology and global policy.
 And we aim to solve these challenges through collaboration.

 It's why we connect students at SAIS who are passionate about global policy and technology.
 We know that if these students work together in a dedicated educational environment they can achieve great things and advance important values in a fast-changing world.